godxkey/Unity.Entities-Modified/Documentation~/gp_overview.md

 # Creating gameplay

-This section contains information on how to create DOTS-based games and other applications in the Unity Editor.
+This section contains information on how to create ECS-based games and other applications in the Unity Editor.
 It also covers the systems and components that ECS provides to help you implement game features.

 The systems include: